Ladysnake/RATs-Mischief/README.md

 ### Elytrats

 Elytrats are a special rat variant, acquired by equipping rats with the elytrat item, crafted as shown below.
-To equip/unequip a rat by simply shift-using a rat with the elytrat/bare fist.
+Equip/unequip a rat by simply shift-using the rat with the elytrat/bare fist.
 Normal rats will also equip elytrats upon picking them up from the floor.

 ![grafik](https://user-images.githubusercontent.com/83953120/117850063-3dabdd00-b285-11eb-8bbd-5222a14b4e86.png)

-Elytrats can and will fly to attack enemies and to follow you on your airborne adventures.
+Elytrats can and will fly to attack enemies and to follow you on your airborne adventures!
 Just as any other rat they can be picked up with rat pouches.
-Elytrats also feature custom elytra textures for special rats and the golden rat.
+Elytrats also feature custom elytra textures for special rat variants and the golden rat.

 ![Elytrat](https://user-images.githubusercontent.com/83953120/117851044-376a3080-b286-11eb-8f11-3aac740e66c6.png)
 ![ElytratFormation](https://user-images.githubusercontent.com/83953120/117851397-90d25f80-b286-11eb-8d70-5b498b5940f8.png)